IbrahimSaffarini/UnityHelp/README.md

 ### Running the Project

-#### 1- Start the mobile emulator or connect a phone to your computer
+#### 1- Start the mobile emulator or connect a phone to your computer.

 #### 2- Run the following commands in the terminal: